 What is Ajqvue?

-adding, editing, or deleting entries in the Derby, H2, HSQL, Microsoft SQL,
+editing, or deleting entries in the Derby, H2, HSQL, Microsoft SQL, MSAccess,

-MSAccess, MariaDB, MySQL, Oracle, PostgreSQL, and SQLite databases.
-All
+MariaDB, MySQL, Oracle, PostgreSQL, and SQLite databases.
+All tables and

 Ajqvue is the result of a condensed version of a larger project that was needed to access an inventory database.
 The project from its inception was to be constructed from code that could be run on most OS, Operating Systems, platform independent.
 In addition the selected database, MySQL, was also deemed to be chosen because of its open source nature.
 The final key was network enabled.
 The application would need to be able to connect to the database either locally, same machine, or a server anywhere that was Internet accessable.
 Java and MySQL fit these needs.

 Ajqvue has expanded beyond the scope of MySQL and now supports alternate databases and plugins.
 The application only needs two other pieces of code, the JRE, Java Runtime Environment, and a JDBC, Java Database Connectivity, driver.
 The JDBC provides the driver interface between the Java SQL, structured query language, statements, and the database.
 As of the release of this version of Ajqvue the application has been tested with the Apache Derby, H2, HSQL, MS SQL, MSAccess, MariaDB, MySQL, Oracle, PostgreSQL, and SQLite databases.
 The application once installed can provide a much quicker access/update to a database than a web based interface frontend and Ajqvue supports transaction locking.
 If your small business, scientific community, government agency, or educational institute wants to quickly access one of the supported databases for viewing, adding, editing, searching, and analyzing data Ajqvue provides an alternative that is simple and easy to use.